vircadia/vircadia-docs-sphinx/docs/source/host/start-hosting.rst

 Vircadia's hosting interface consists of the following components that work together to create an immersive VR experience for your visitors:

-* The *Sandbox* is a testing environment hosted locally on your computer that gives you a space to play around and build content without affecting any domains in the metaverse.
-Note that it is possible to configure Vircadia so that your Sandbox is also a registered domain that is hosted directly from your local computer.
-The Sandbox application can be download from the `Vircadia website <https://www.highfidelity.com/download#sandbox>`_.
+* The Vircadia *Sandbox* is a locally hosted environment on your computer that gives you a space to play around and build content in.
+You can register your Sandbox with the Metaverse to make it accessible from the outside world.
+The Sandbox is included with full Windows installers from the `Vircadia website <https://vircadia.com/download-vircadia/#windows>`_.
 * A *domain* is a registered location in the metaverse.
 Each domain is assigned a unique ID to identify it.
-You can sign up for a new domain in one of two ways: either by setting up a Vircadia server or by logging into your account via the Vircadia website.
+You can run a domain on a Windows or Linux machine.
 * A *server* hosts a domain, and processes incoming network requests for the domain.
 The server for your domain is either a physical computer or a cloud-hosted server.
 * A *droplet* or *cloud domain* is a cloud server hosted on DigitalOcean.
 * A *content set* is the content that you've designed to make your domain unique and pretty.